MicrosoftDocs/dynamics365smb-docs/business-central/copilot-overview.md

 ## Does Copilot in Business Central work with Copilot for Microsoft 365?

-Currently, there is no connection between Copilot in Business Central and Copilot for Microsoft 365.
+Currently, there's no connection between Copilot in Business Central and Copilot for Microsoft 365.

 ## Is Copilot available for Business Central online only?